Doctorate in Education

 Information on other studentships available at the University can be obtained from our Money Matters pages.

-In addition to this, a number of external organisations fund doctoral scholarships on a competitive basis.
+A number of external organisations fund doctoral scholarships on a competitive basis.
 In particular, information on potential funding for students from Commonwealth countries is available from the Association of Commonwealth Universities.

 You can find information on studentships open to international applicants on the Graduate School's Studentships for international applicants pages.